Coors Field Fan Health Promise

-Access: Approximately 300 disabled parking spaces are available immediately adjacent to Gate A, in the front of Lot A.
+Access: Approximately 300 disabled parking spaces are available immediately adjacent to Gate A, in the front rows of Lot A.

 Drop-Off: The disabled drop-off area is located across from Gate B at 22nd and Blake Streets.
 From I-25, exit Park Avenue West to Market Street, turn left on Market Street, left on 23rd Street and left on Blake Street.
 Drop off will be on the right before 22nd Street.

-Estimated Distance: Access to the ballpark is almost immediate, as these spaces are directly adjacent to Gate A.
+Estimated Distance: Access to the ballpark is almost immediate, as these spaces are directly adjacent to

-Summit Party Suites: Coors Field's six Summit Party Suites are located on the Suite Level down the left-field line and are available for individual game rental.
+Summit Party Suites: Coors Field’s five Summit Party Suites are located on the Suite Level down the left-field line and are available for individual game rental.
 Party Suites are a terrific way for family, friends and coworkers to enjoy a Colorado Rockies game together.
 Equipped with indoor and outdoor seating, the Summit Party Suites accommodate 12 to 75 people and include a catered food and non-alcoholic beverage package.
 Call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites for information.
-To access the Party Suites, take the Gate E elevator to the Suite Level.
+To access the Summit Party Suites, take the Gate E elevator to the

 Warning Track Party Room: The Warning Track Party Room is located at field level under the out-of-town scoreboard in right field.
 The area may be accessed via the Gate A elevator.
 The room provides a fully catered buffet and accommodates groups of 30 to 90 people.
 No Guest will forget the area’s unique, field-level perspective of the game.
 Call (303) ROCKIES (762-5437) or visit ROCKIES.com/suites for information.

-All exterior Coors Field walkways, including the Wynkoop Walkway and walkway outside Gate A, are public forum areas with respect to free speech.
+All exterior Coors Field walkways, including the Wynkoop Walkway and the walkway outside Gate A, are public forum areas with respect to free speech.
 Therefore, all free speech activities are permitted, including but not limited to petitioning, leafletting, campaign activities, and the sale or distribution of newspapers.
 However, free speech activities may not impede safe pedestrian flow or block access to the turnstiles.
-For information regarding a peddler's permit, call the Department of Excise and License at (720) 865-2740.
+For information regarding a peddler’s permit, call the Department of Excise and License at (720) 865-2740.

 Only free speech activities are allowed on Coors Field premises.
-Vending, peddling or product sampling is not allowed except on the public sidewalk (Blake Street from 20th to 22nd Streets and 22nd Street to the stairs), in accordance with the Department of Excise and License restrictions.
+Vending, peddling or product sampling is not allowed except on the public sidewalk (Blake Street from 20th to 22nd Streets and 22nd Street to the stairs), in accordance with the Department of Excise and

 A ruling from the Denver District Court has been made which designates the pedestrian walkway outside Gate A as a Public Forum.
 As a result, anyone wishing to exercise their First Amendment right to free speech may do so.
 Newspaper vending, leafletting, street preaching, petitioning and other free speech activity are allowed on the walkway outside Gate A. The selling of food, beverages or merchandise is NOT ALLOWED on the walkway.